WiFi Doorbell to Smartphone

 There is one more impediment to a good connection which will effect any device connected via WiFi: WiFi network quality.
 The door bell location will be on the outside of the home with a solid wall between it and the internal WiFi network.
 The door bell will most likely be battery operated so no cables are required (if you have to run power then why would you not use an ethernet connection as well with power over ethernet?).
 The low power consumption requirements will limit the transmit power of the inbuilt WiFi radio and therefore reduce the speed and reliability of the WiFi connection.
 The remedy for this issue is a WiFi extender close to the entry with the door bell.

 To conserve power the (battery powered) door bell will wake up on button press or detection of a visitor, connect to the WiFi router most probably via DHCP which may take some time to allocate an IP address, connect to the remote server and begin data transfer, while playing the ring tone to the visitor via the inbuilt speaker so they know the call is proceeding.
 The time taken for these steps may be 20 seconds and meanwhile the call has not made it to the smart phone.
 Allow another 5-10 seconds assuming the smart phone is at hand and the user is available for the call to be answered.
 These times are average and systems will vary.
 The result will depend on the patience of the visitor – anecdotes from customers suggest that many calls will be answered to an empty doorway as the visitor has left.
+To overcome these issues choose a powered door station rather than a battery model – this choice alone will result in a far better user experience as long as the WiFi signal is usable.

 In summary, while a WiFi door bell to smart phone sounds like a good and easy solution to allow remote monitoring of visitors, the end user experience may not be as expected.
 These systems may be quite cost effective but are let down by power, time to connect, and call quality.
 If cost is the main driver then these systems are worth trialing.